ovandenbosch/voting-site/README.md

 - Backend communicates with MongoDB database to pull all previous votes.
 - Live updating is accomplished with Pusher.js
 - Cookie saved to local storage meaning you can't vote again.
+- Buttons are then disabled meaning you can't revote

+## Issues ☹️
+- If you encounter any issues please do not hesitate to sumbit an [issue](https://github.com/ovandenbosch/voting-site/issues).